Is it better to have high or low expectations?

 In life, you’re rarely going to make the best (or right) choice every single time.

-You have incomplete information, insufficient time, and all sorts of other distractions.
+You have incomplete information, insufficient time, and many other distractions.

-When you level set your expectations, you’re far better equipped to survive the bumps along the way, instead of being derailed by them.
+When you level set your expectations, you’re better equipped to survive the bumps along the way instead of derailing them.

-As you pursue any level of success, there are certain uncomfortable inevitabilities you can expect.
+As you pursue any level of success, you can expect certain uncomfortable inevitabilities.

-Here are three inevitable things you can anticipate as you pursue a purpose-driven life that makes positive change in the world:
+Here are three inevitable things you can expect as you pursue a purpose-driven life that changes the world:

 Expectation #1: You’re going to look stupid.